On Radio

 Gregory in Grand Pre, Nova Scotia has a hot sun room while the rest of the house is relying on the furnace.
 How can he use the heat from the sun room in the rest of the house?

-You have to move the hot air around.
-You can buy "through the wall" fans that are actually made for moving heat from a wood stove to the adjoining room.
-This one was made by Marley, from Bennettsville, SC.
-You could use any exhaust fan to draw air from the hot room and dump it into the coldest part of the house, probably the basement floor.
 If you have a forced air heating system, you could install a return air duct high up in the hot room and let your furnace ducting take care of distributing it around the house.

-Keywords: Air Flow, Heating, Solar Energy
+Keywords: Solar Energy, Air Flow, Heating

 Article 1579